66gmc1000/teleost/README.md

 # teleost
-quickly deploy a containerized wordpress/mariadb instance in azure *Note* this works on debian distros only at this point (planned feature)
+Quickly deploy a containerized Wordpress/MariaDB instance in azure

+Note: This script works on debian distros only at this point (planned feature)

 Features:
 - Ubuntu 16.04 Server base image